nurulc/react-rxinput/README.md

 - Assome all reagep are anchored to the beging of input (meaning the regexp matching always starts at the begining

 ## Known bugs
-- Rare: but deleting input text in the middle of the input box (very complex regular expressions) sometimes misbehaves
+- Rare: but deleting input text in the middle of the input box (very complex regular expressions) sometimes misbehaves.
+The algorithm for handling this is rather complex.
+I am trying to figure out how to imp-lement the capability more elegantly.

 ### Installation